-Why is the least significant dibit different?
+Why is the least significant di-bit different?

-In order to achieve a 40 MHz clock rate, the PE signal must be made as fast as possible.
-It has to come directly from a flip-flop output so that the sum of clock-to-output delay, routing delay, and input set-up time is kept below 25 ns.
+To achieve a 40-MHz clock rate, the $\overline{PE}$ signal must be made as fast as possible.
+It has to come directly from a flipflop output so that the sum of clock-to-output delay, routing delay, and input set-up time is kept below 25 ns.